marinasundstrom/BlazorApp1/docs/authentication.md

 The app stores individual accounts in its database.

+UI can be scaffolded in Visual Studio, or using the .NET CLI.

 ## External providers

 Users can be authenticated via external authentications providers.
 (Google, Azure AD etcl)